Mac and Me: Filming

-In one scene, Eric Cruise (played by Calegory, who has spina bifida and uses a wheelchair in real life) is seen rolling down a hill in his wheelchair.
-Raffill noted that he performed a portion of the stunt himself, explaining that "it's very hard to do physical things when you're in that condition.
+In one scene, Eric Cruise (played by Jade Calegory, who has spina bifida and uses a wheelchair in real life) is seen rolling down a hill in his wheelchair.
+Raffill noted that Calegory performed a portion of the stunt himself, explaining that "it's very hard to do physical things when you're in that condition.
 It's very hard to make a wheelchair work because it's not a very balanced thing.
 When you start going fast in a wheelchair, you place tremendous risk on the child, so you have to try and figure out how to do that in a controlled fashion."

-The shooting of Eric, although cut from most prints, was explicitly shown in the Japanese VHS release of the film.
+The shooting of Eric, although cut from most prints, was explicitly shown in the Japanese VHS release.
 For the film's mainstream release in theaters and on home video, this scene had been cut from the test screening phase of the film following negative reactions from test audiences; the altered version made it so that Eric would die offscreen.

-During promotion for the film, the 12-year-old Calegory, tired of explaining why he used a wheelchair, started making deadpan jokes about how he'd been injured in the Vietnam War.
+During promotion for the film, the 12-year-old Calegory grew tired of explaining why he used a wheelchair, and started making deadpan jokes about how he had been injured in the Vietnam War.